-Before yo u leave Let utility companies (water, gas, electricity, telephone, internet etc.) know you're moving.
-Take mete debt. er readings on the last day in your old home and make sure they are left without people that you're moving - for instance GP, employer, school, bank, DVLA, MK ension Service, Universal Credit - so you don't miss out. or your post to be redelivered to your new address almail.com/receiving/redirections/smooth-house-move Remove a areas.
-Il furniture and personal items including rubbish from the property and outside property clean and in a good state of repair - You may be charged for any items ave to dispose of Leave the garden tidy.
+Before you leave Let utility companies (water, gas, electricity, telephone, internet etc.) know you're moving.
+Take meter readings on the last day in your old home and make sure they are left without debt.
+Tell other people that you're moving - for instance GP, employer, school, bank, DVLA, MK Council, Pension Service, Universal Credit - so you don't miss out.
+Arrange for your post to be redelivered to your new address www.royalmail.com/receiving/redirections/smooth-house-move Remove all furniture and personal items including rubbish from the property and outside areas.
+Leave the property clean and in a good state of repair - You may be charged for any items that we have to dispose of Leave the garden tidy.
 Return all keys and fobs.

-8. Giving us feedback
+• Giving us feedback